 The benefits of electing S corporation status for your corporation include:

 An S Corp has the same liability protection as a corporation.
-Because an S corp is a corporation, it retains the separate entity protection of a corporation, and the corporate shield of protection against liabilities protects the owners from lawsuits or responsibility for debts of the corporation, in many cases.
-Of course, this liability protection is not absolute, and it can be broken if owners personally guarantee loans, or if owners commit acts which include them in responsibility for actions of the corporation.
+Because an S Corp is a corporation, it retains the separate entity protection of a corporation, and the corporate shield of protection against liabilities protects the owners from lawsuits or responsibility for debts of the corporation, in many cases.

-S Corp status can avoid double taxation An S corp has an advantage over a corporation because the S corporation does not have double taxation.
+S Corp status can avoid double taxation As mentioned above an S corp has an advantage over a corporation because the S corporation does not have double taxation.
 A corporation pays corporate income tax on its profits, then the owners are taxed on the dividends they receive (from the profits), resulting in double taxation.
 In an S corp, on the other hand, the corporation doesn't pay income tax; the owners pay income taxes based on their respective shares of the profits.

 S corp profits are taxed at individual rates.
-Because S corp profits are taxed to the owners personally, the taxes may be less than the corporate tax rate (effectively 35%, depending on the income level), so the tax may be lower, depending on the individual owner tax rate.
+Because S corp profits are taxed to the owners personally, the taxes may be less than the corporate tax rate of 21%), so the tax may be lower, depending on the individual owner's tax rate.